RICHARD LEE (DICK) RICE, FAIA (1919-2009)

 One of his favorite projects, according to daughter-in-law Mae, was Aldert Root Elementary School (originally called the Country Club Hills School) in Raleigh, shown below, a design that as of 2009 was mostly destroyed and replaced with a new building.

-Around 1955 - The Almon B. and Mamie Butler, Sr. House, 107 Doris Avenue, Clinton NC.
+Around 1955 - The Mamie and Almon B. Butler Sr. House, 107 Doris Avenue, Clinton NC.
 Traditional house, a replacement for an earlier house that burned down.

-1954 - The Richard G. and Anne White House, 3208 Birnamwood, Raleigh.
+1954 - The Richard G. and Anne White House, 3208 Birnamwood Road, Raleigh NC.
 After Richard White died, Anne White married James W. Dixon.
 Sold in 1966 to Robert L. and Mary S. Phillips.
 Sold in 1968 to Alonzo T. Adams.
 Sold in 2018 to Lee Dev Co V LLC.
 Status unknown.

-Around 1957 - The H. Lemon and Edna Barnhill House, 125 Simmons Drive, Williamston NC.
+Around 1957 - The H. Lemon and Edna Barnhill House, 125 West Simmons Avenue, Williamston NC.

 Year unknown - The John Q. and Lima D. Hofler House, Randolph Pines Road, Enfield NC.
 Two bedrooms, one bath.
 Down the street from the Craig house.

-Year unknown - The John W. Hunter House, 3243 Birnamwood, Raleigh.
-Sold to Edward and Dixie Jernigan in 2001, who tore it down to build the house above.
+Year unknown - The John W. Hunter House, 3243 Birnamwood Road, Raleigh NC.
+Sold in 2001 to Edward and Dixie Jernigan, who tore it down to build the house above.

 Other houses that Haskins and Rice did in Raleigh prior to 1957 include: